 DRAMs are typically organized as a small set of banks that maintain their states independently of each other.
-Each bank consists of mutiple rows and columns.
+Each bank consists of multiple rows and columns.
 Reading data from a given DRAM row requires the old row to be first closed (precharge) at a cost of Row Precharge (tRP) delay and the new row to be opened (activate) at a cost of Row Access Strobe (tRAS) delay.
 Once the given row is opened, any column within that row can be accessed within a Column Access Strobe (tCAS) delay.
 An auto-refresh operation of a given row involves closing (precharge) the currently opened row (with a tRP latency) and opening (activate) the row being refreshed (with a tRAS latency).
 Thus, the total time taken by an auto-refresh is tRAS+tRP.

 In a typical DRAM, refresh operations are triggered by an external control circuit that periodically sends refresh commands to the DRAM over the command bus.
-This external control circuit is called a DRAM Controller, which can be a separate chip or integrated into another chip such as a microprocessor.
 This method of refreshing DRAMs is called auto-refresh.
 If a CPU or a peripheral tries to access the DRAM when an internal refresh is in progress, such memory references will stall until the refresh operation is complete.
-A typical DRAM requires one refresh cycle every 15.6 μ s [12].
+A typical DRAM requires one refresh cycle every 15.6 μ s [13].
 During the refresh operation, the last opened row is closed before the refresh row is opened.
 The processor accesses the DRAM memory for fetching data and instructions in the event of a cache miss, but this fetch is stalled while DRAM auto-refresh is in progress.
 Thus, the response time of a DRAM access depends on the point of time memory is accessed by the processor relative to a DRAM refresh.

 In general-purpose computer systems, the delay due to DRAM refresh has no impact on program correctness and little impact on performance.
 Embedded control systems deployed in safety-critical environments or process plants, on the other hand, generally impose more stringent timing predictability requirements that are prone to be violated due to DRAM refresh delays.
 From avionics over industrial (chemical or power) plants to automotive subsystems such as ABS, system correctness extends from the traditional input/output relationships to deadlines.
 In such systems, a missed deadline may result in system malfunction with potentially hazardous implications or even loss of life.
 Such systems are typically referred to as hard real-time systems as opposed to soft real-time systems where deadlines can occasionally be missed.
-Deadlines together with release times or task periods are then combined with an execution budget to assess the schedulability, e.g., through utilization-based tests under rate-monotonic (RM) or earliest-deadline-first (EDF) scheduling [11].
+Deadlines together with release times or task periods are then combined with an execution budget to assess the schedulability, e.g., through utilization-based tests under ratemonotonic (RM) or earliest-deadline-first (EDF) scheduling [12].